-A. Students who have been absent must present a written excuse from the parent/guardian within two (2) school days from the day the student returns to school.
+A. Students who have been absent may present either a written excuse from the parent/guardian within three (3) school days from the day the student returns to school or submit their attendance note online HERE.
 All absences require a doctor’s note and/ior a parent’s written note.
 You can send a note with your student (to ensure it was turned in, monitor your student’s attendance), turn in a note yourself, or email a note to the campus clerk.

 Q. If I sign my student out of school, do I still need to send a note?

 A. Yes, signing your student out is not an excuse note.
 Parent/Guardian will need to provide a doctor’s note or Parent note when the student returns to school.